 - 1. Turn the demand pump switch to off. - 2.
-Attach a hose from the external water source to the city water connection in the water center compartment on the left side of your vehicle.
+Attach a hose from the external water source to the city water connection in the utility compartment or on the left side of your vehicle.

 City Water Connector

 3. Turn water tank fill valve to CITY FILL position.